TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

 Hopefully I will not run into problems with running code locally on Apple Silicon (arm64) and remotely on x86_64.
 But as pointed out in the video, I can create an arm64 instance on AWS as well.

-I'm wondering if there is a more convienient way to connect to the Jupyter server without copying the IP address manually into the `.ssh/config`.
+I'm wondering if there is a more convenient way to connect to the Jupyter server without copying the IP address manually into the `.ssh/config`.
 If you have any simple suggestion please let me know.

 ## Other Cloud Environments